EmiliaWenta/zadanie-domowe-js-10v2/README.md

 Task goal:

-Creation of the frontend part of an application for searching information about cats based on their breeds.
+Creation of the frontend part of an application for searching information about cats based on their breeds using The Cat API.

 ## Technologies Used